Atlas-OS/docs/docs/getting-started/post-installation/drivers/getting-started.md

 icon: material/progress-download
 ---

-# Drivers?
+# :material-progress-download: Drivers?
 How do I start?

 If you have installed AtlasOS through the Manual Driver Installation method, this guide will be your go-to helping hand for setting up your system with all the drivers you may need.